-In the opinion of Bond Counsel, under existing law, interest on the Bonds is excludable from gross income for federal income tax purposes and the Bonds are not "private activity bonds."
+In the opinion of Bond Counsel, under existing law, interest on the Bonds is excludable from gross income for federal income tax purposes under section 103 of the Internal Revenue Code, as amended, and is not a specific preference item for purposes of the alternative minimum tax.
 See "TAX MATTERS" for a discussion of the opinion of Bond Counsel.